wso2-attic/ballerina-integrator/docs/content/src/learn/guides/database-integrations/mongo-db-transactions/insert-mongodb/README.md

 $ ballerina build import_csv
 ```

-The build command would create an executable jar file.
-Now run the jar file created in the above step to execute the jar.
+The build command would create an executable .jar file.
+Now run the .jar file created in the above step to execute the .jar.

 ```bash
 $ java -jar target/bin/import_csv.jar